splunk/observability-workshop/docs/apm/hotrod-trouble-timebased.md

 On first review this step has not brought any visual changes, but there was a 3rd item we can use, we can filter on a specific time frame.

-In the previous lab, you should have noted down a time, we are going to use that to filter the traces to that specific time slot.

-### 2.4 Filtering traces in the Trace List
+### 2.4 Filtering traces by time

-To do this, click on the duration drop down, (It should show -15m) and create a custom time slot.
+To do this, click on the duration drop down (it should show `-15m`) and create a Custom Time slot.

-You can set the current time by clicking on the little clock icon behind the time entry slot.

 ![filter traces](../images/apm/hotrod-custom-time-slot.png){: .zoom}

-Make sure the time you noted down is in the range you set in the **FROM** and **TO** boxes.
+In the **From** field you can either enter a date and time stamp or you can set minutes or hours to look back e.g. `-10m` or `-1d`

-Keep the range as short as possible for the best result then hot the apply button to search for traces matching the filter in this time frame.
+Keep the range as short as possible for the best result then click the **Apply**{: .label-button .sfx-ui-button-blue} to search for traces matching the filter in this time frame.

 If you have set your time range correctly you should now see a change, an extra column appears called **Root Error**. indicating that the trace contains the original error.